 All to often, those who do participate in these examinations find themselves in a James 1: 23, 24 scenario.
 By looking into the Word of God they acknowledge the sin, but as soon as they put the mirror (Bible) down, they forget what they have seen, and go right back to the 2Pet.
 2: 22 "vomit" and "mire" that takes and keeps them out of fellowship with God.

-"For if anyone is a hearer of the word and not a doer, he is like a man that looks at his natural face in a mirror; for once he has looked at himself and gone away, he has immediatly forgotten what kind of person he was (James 1: 23, 24 NASB)."
+"For if anyone is a hearer of the word and not a doer, he is like a man that looks at his natural face in a mirror; for once he has looked at himself and gone away, he has immediately forgotten what kind of person he was (shown to be) (James 1: 23, 24 NASB italics mine)."

 Confessing, but then not forsaking the type of sin in the future, results in one being like the proverbial dog that returns to its vomit (Prov.
 26: 11), or the pig that returns to the (2Pet.
 2: 22) mire.
 Such a believer goes around and around in a revolving doorway, going in and out of fellowship with God, and never moving forward in the plan of God.